• Skip to primary navigation

 Instructions

-• Preheat oven to 350º.
+• Preheat the oven to 350º.
 Line cookie sheets with parchment paper.

 • With an electric mixer, combine butter and sugars and beat until creamy.
-Add vanilla and orange extract and egg and mix.
+Add vanilla and orange zest and egg and mix.
 Add oil and mix until combined.

-• In a separate bowl, whisk together flour, cereal, oats, baking soda and salt.
-Add to batter mixing on low until combined.
+• In a separate bowl, whisk together flour, baking soda and salt.
+Stir in the oats and cereal.
+Add to the batter mixing on low until combined.
 Stir in white chocolate, almonds and cranberries.

 • Using a 2 tablespoon ice cream scoop, form into balls and place on a cookie sheet, slightly flatten with the palm of your hand.
 Bake for 10-12 minutes.

-• Let cool on pan for about 2 minutes and then transfer to a wire rack.
+• Let cool on the pan for about 2 minutes and then transfer to a wire rack.

 Video